Answer:

 A provisional license may be granted to a person who has completed the education and pre-professional requirements as specified in the law and who presents evidence to the Board of intent to take an examination approved by the board.

-For students pursuing their Certified Nutrition Specialist credential or the Diplomate, American Clinical Board of Nutrition credential, such applicants must submit a copy of transcripts, the LN/PLN application, Form A-3, Form(s) A-4, Form(s) A-5, along with documentation demonstrating that one has made application to take either the CNS examination given by the Board for Certification of Nutrition Specialists or the DACBN exam given by the American Clinical Board of Nutrition.
+For students pursuing their Certified Nutrition Specialist credential or the Diplomate, American Clinical Board of Nutrition credential, such applicants must submit official transcripts, the PLN application (Category G), Form A-3 and tracking log such as A-7, Form(s) A-4, Form(s) A-5, & A-6, along with documentation demonstrating that one has made application to take either the CNS examination given by the Board for Certification of Nutrition Specialists or the DACBN exam given by the American Clinical Board of Nutrition.

-The cost of a provisional license (Category B) is $85 ($50 Application fee + $35 Issuance fee).
+The cost of a provisional license is $133 ($60 Application fee + $35 Issuance fee + $38 criminal background check fee).
 Provisional licenses are valid for one year from date of issuance.
-If you pass the required exam within 12 months from the issuance date of your provisional license, you only pay the balance of the total issuance fee to upgrade to Category A, which is $90.
-Note, all new applicants are also subject to the $38 criminal background check fee.
+If you pass the required exam within 12 months from the issuance date of your provisional license, you only pay the balance of the total issuance fee to upgrade to a full license, which is $115.
+Note, all new applicants are also subject to a criminal background check.

-Please click here to access the Provisional (Category B) license application for LDNs.
+Please click here to access the Provisional (Category B or Category G) license application.